albertcanales/learning-notes/courses/advent-of-cyber-2022.md

 *Cyberchef* is a GUI tool for deep analysis and parsing of data or files.
 Has lots of options and, for well-known operations, it is quite fast compared to writing custom scripts.

 *Defanfing* an URL means making it unclickable.

+# Day 8 - Smart Contracts

+> I did not take notes on this one as it is not one of my interests.

+# Day 9 - Pivoting

+*/.dockerenv* is a file present in Docker containers.
+Useful for checking if a compromised application is running inside one.

+Some commands in the Metasploit console:

+	search MODULE
+	use MODULE

+	# Once a module is used...
+	info (description, options, CVE, etc)
+	show options
+	set OPTION VALUE
+	check 		# not always available
+	run

+When running a module, a session may be opened.
+The commands for managing sessions are:

+	# show sessions
+	sessions

+	# upgrade the session to Meterpreter
+	sessions -u SESSION_ID

+	# open (interact) with a session
+	session -i SESSION_ID

+	# *once in the session*, go back to the ms console
+	background

+Meterpreter allows running more complex commands on top of the normal command line, for example:

+	# get system information (OS...)
+	sysinfo

+	# upload a local file to the remote machine
+	upload SRC TARGET

+	# display interfaces
+	ipconfig

+	# resolve a host
+	resolve HOST

+In order to pivot through the network, one can use a Meterpreter session in combination with MS internal routing table.

+	# Example usage
+	route [add/remove] subnet netmask [comm/sid]

+	# Output the routing table
+	route print

+This greatly facilitates pivoting from the attacker's machine through the Meterpreter session.

+*Socks Proxy* is used to channel the traffic between the attacker and host machine.
+It can be used in combination with proxychains with any command, but then it has to be on port 9050 (on the attacker's side) by default.

+Some interesting modules (partial names):

+- ignition_laravel
+- postgres_schemadump
+- postgres_sql
+- socks_proxy
+- ssh_login